11 Tips For Driving a Moving Truck

 9. Back Up With Caution

-Reversing with a U-Haul truck can be tricky, so use your mirrors!
-Also, keep the windows down so that you can hear any other vehicles or pedestrians, and honk the vehicle’s horn once or twice as a final precaution before slowly reversing.
+Reversing with a rental truck can be tricky, so use your mirrors!
+Roll down the windows so that you can hear any other vehicles or pedestrians, and honk the vehicle’s horn once or twice as a final precaution before slowly reversing.
 If possible, it’s best to have a passenger exit the vehicle to guide you with hand signals as well.

 10. Keep Pets Up Front

-Remember to never leave your pet in the truck unattended.
-Be sure to keep water and food readily available for the duration of your trip, and use a harness or crate if your pets don't take kindly to driving long distances.
+Remember to never leave your pet in the truck rental unattended.
+Be sure to keep water and food readily available for the duration of your trip, and use a harness or crate if your pets are not accustomed to driving long distances.

 11. Map Out Your Route

-Whether you’re moving across country or simply across town, planning your route will leave you feeling more confident when driving your U-Haul truck.
-For longer trips, it’s wise to outline where you intend to stop for food, gas, etc. too.
+Whether you’re moving across the country or simply across town, planning your route will leave you feeling more confident when driving your U-Haul moving truck.
+For longer trips, it’s wise to outline where you intend to stop for food, gas, etc. U-Haul moving trucks all take regular, unleaded gasoline, so keep an eye out for gas station signs that label prices.

 Make Sure That You’re Covered

 It's always good to err on the side of caution by purchasing coverage for your rental to protect against damage or theft.
-Keep in mind that you are otherwise responsible for any damage that occurs to your rental truck, and most insurance companies won’t cover those costs.
-U-Haul’s SafeMove coverage is the best way to ease any worries.
+Keep in mind that you are otherwise responsible for any damage that occurs to your rental truck, as most insurance companies won’t cover those costs.
+U-Haul, Safemove®, and Safetrip coverages are the best way to ease any worries.

-Now that you’ve mastered the art of driving a U-Haul truck, learn how to self-pick-up and self-return your moving truck at any hour by using the U-Haul App.
+Now that you’ve mastered the art of driving a U-Haul truck, let’s get moving!

 Back